Apparent line tension induced by surface-active impurities: Droplet deposition and contact-angle variation

 This brings us to the following dependence of the bulk concentration on base radius

 where we have introduced the {\it partition radius} $a^*$

-From \Eq~\ref{eq:conc_bulk} it is not difficult to see that the ratio $a^*/a$ equals the ratio between the adsorbed and nonadsorbed surfactants in the droplet, thus, $a^*$ characterizes the length scale of surfactant partitioning.
+It is not difficult to see from \Eq~\ref{eq:conc_bulk} that the ratio $a^*/a$ equals the ratio between the adsorbed and nonadsorbed surfactants in the droplet, thus, $a^*$ characterizes the length scale of surfactant partitioning.

 In short, the variation of the internal concentration (\Eq~\ref{eq:conc_bulk}) has its origin in the fact that the surface-area-to-volume ratio varies with the droplet size.
 The depletion of the surfactants from the bulk is therefore more significant in smaller droplets.
-For very large droplets, the depletion is small and the bulk concentration remains unchanged, $c\approx c_0$.
+For very large droplets, the depletion is small, and the bulk concentration remains unchanged, $c\approx c_0$.
 The macroscopic contact angle of surfactant-laden droplets is therefore $\theta_0\equiv \theta(c_0)$.
 See \Fig~\ref{fig:schematic}c for illustration.
 Using \Eq~\ref{eq:dtheta}, we compute the change of the contact angle from a macroscopically large droplet $\Delta \theta(c)\equiv\theta(c)-\theta_0$, which is

 and after expressing it in terms of base radius (using \Eq~\ref{eq:conc_bulk}),